waitzShigoto/kc_blog/content/en/2022-03-07-problem-audio-not-work.markdown

 ---
 layout: post
+title: >-
-title: "Android Audio Troubleshooting: Exploring Solutions for Audio Issues on Android Devices"
+  Android Audio Troubleshooting: Exploring Solutions for Audio Issues on Android Devices
-date: 2022-03-07 14:31:22 +0800
+date: '2022-03-07 14:31:22 +0800'
 image: cover/android-audio-share-1.png
-tags: [Android,Debug]
+tags:
+  - Android
+  - Debug
-categories: Debug探討
+categories: DebugAndOptimize
+excerpt: >-
-excerpt: "We will explore how to solve audio issues on Android devices.
-If you are an Android developer or interested in audio technology, this share is a must-read!"
+  We will explore how to solve audio issues on Android devices.
+If you are an Android developer or interested in audio technology, this share is a must-read!
 ---

 ## Introduction